knative-extensions/eventing-kafka-broker/docs/channel/README.md

 ## Usage

-The API for the new KafkaChannel implementation is the same with the consolidated KafkaChannel.
-You can use your existing KafkaChannel custom objects as is, or you can create the `KafkaChannel` custom objects just like before:
+You can create the `KafkaChannel` custom objects just like:

    ```yaml
    apiVersion: messaging.knative.dev/v1beta1